SHA-256 Hash Generator & Verifier Tool

 Key advantages of our implementation:

-• Uses native Web Crypto API for maximum security and performance
+• Leverages native Web Crypto API for top-tier security and speed

-• Error handling for edge cases and invalid inputs
+• Includes robust error handling for edge cases and invalid inputs

 Why Choose SHA-256?